-I am still away on work assignment and sometimes it feels like I am in a war zone with me leading a small platoon of highly specialised soldiers on a mission deep in the enemy’s territory, eating our rations on the move and sleeping out on the dirt with our fingers firmly on the trigger of our automatic assault rifles.
+I am still away on a work assignment and sometimes it feels like I am in a war zone with me leading a small platoon of highly specialised soldiers on a mission deep in the enemy’s territory, eating our rations on the move and sleeping out on the dirt with our fingers firmly on the trigger of our automatic assault rifles.
 Ya, I can almost taste it in the air.

-Oh did I mentioned that when I was about to go back to Malaysia the last time around, my car had problem – it refused to start bringing the bad memories when the car immobiliser had problems and I had to fork out almost RM900 for the repairs.
+Oh did I mentioned that when I was about to go back to Malaysia the last time around, my car had a problem – it refused to start bringing the bad memories when the car immobiliser had problems and I had to fork out almost RM900 for the repairs.
 This time it was less painful – the battery was dead and I only had to change the batteries.

-One new country ventured last year and I may be venturing into 2 new countries this year with an even more challenging assignments.
+One new country ventured last year and I may be venturing into 2 new countries this year with even more challenging assignments.
 If given the choice, I wish (should be able to) to keep the same “platoon” for the next mission.
 It has been a winning team for the past few missions.
-I thank them for being a very proactive team and one takes their work very serious and yet still have time to make good jokes at wee hours.
+I thank them for being a very proactive team and one takes their work very seriously and yet still have time to make good jokes at wee hours.

 More missions abroad this year only means more sleepless nights and plenty of junk food and coffee.
 So I do expect my body and mind to take a considerable beating this year and since I am not getting any younger, I just hope that there will be some room for recovery from the madness.
-Perhaps it is high time for me to finally agree to my wife’s request to take her to spa with me joining her (damn, I could use a good massage to my knees and to my right feet).
+Perhaps it is high time for me to finally agree to my wife’s request to take her to the spa with me joining her (damn, I could use a good massage to my knees and to my right feet).

 On the country front, the petrol prices have been down but I have not been around long for me to enjoy them.
-And with GST set to start soon, I doubt things will get cheaper to buy and use – no thanks to the short sighted and dumb politicians at the control.
+And with GST set to start soon, I doubt things will get cheaper to buy and use – no thanks to the short-sighted and dumb politicians at the control.

 With Anwar out of the way, perhaps there will be greater improvement within PKR and thus Pakatan.
-It will be interesting to see how things forms up in the next general elections.
+It will be interesting to see how things form up in the next general elections.
 At the end of the day, we just need a Government that dislikes corruption and wastage of taxpayers and do not practise double standards.

 If it is related to the politicians and the ways they take the country and its people for a ride, we can talk about it all day long and one can still have plenty to talk about and this can go on and on.
 So let’s keep our cool and teach them a lesson they will never forget in the next general elections.
-The opposition have been at it in the last 2 general elections and they have been eating up the votes from the Government bit by bit.
+The opposition has been at it in the last 2 general elections and they have been eating up the votes from the Government bit by bit.

-Anyway coming back to blogging, I wish I could do better and whenever I started to type previously, funny thing happens – I dozed off and filled up the pages with invalid words.
+Anyway coming back to blogging, I wish I could do better and whenever I started to type previously, a funny thing happens – I dozed off and filled up the pages with invalid words.
 So, please bear with me for the time being.
-I have also been taking less photos when overseas – the Sony Xperia has a good camera but most of the time, I forget that it has one.
+I have also been taking fewer photos when overseas – the Sony Xperia has a good camera but most of the time, I forget that it has one.
 In the meantime, please be free to roam around my previous posts.
-I will do up new ones when I am off the mission.
+I will do up new ones when I am of the mission.

 Will see you soon….